 Wash the walls with a solution of two tablespoons (30g) of baking soda mixed with one quart (1L) of warm water.
 Rinse well and dry.
-Let the freezer warm up with the door open for 10 or 15 minutes so the cloth doesn't stick.
+Let the freezer warm up with door open for 10 or 15 minutes so the cloth doesn't stick.

-The inside of the door, including the gasket, should be washed with warm water and a mild soap or mild detergent.
+Inside the doors, including gaskets, should be washed with warm water and a mild soap or mild detergent.
+Be especially careful with the dark plastic panels.
+Even a sponge with grit can scratch them.